Creamen/git-sensible/README.md

 Here are a few that should help you.

-## Use --rebase when getting up to date
+## Use 'git pull --rebase' when getting up to date

 ```git
 git pull --rebase